jjiachilin/modal-downsampling/README.md

 - oop
 - memory management
     - prob just means freeing memory when its no longer needed -> in child child threads

+Usage:
+give a txt file as argument to the executable main parses the txt file into a boost multi array